-The Oakview administration is working closely with district recruiting staff to identify candidates of diversity.
-Candidates of diversity are being considered for all open positions for the 2019-2020 school year and beyond.
+Due to the nationwide pandemic and decrease in teacher allocations based on district policy, OES did experience a loss of diversity among staff during the 2020-2021 year.
+The Oakview administration recognizes the need to employ a diverse, qualified staff and is working closely with the district recruiting department to identify candidates of diversity.
+Candidates of diversity are being considered for all open positions for the 2021-2022 school year and beyond.

 Teacher Attendance Over Time

+2020-2121 98.1%

+2019-2020 Not Reported

-2018-2019 96.2%
+2018-2019 92.5%

 2017-2018 92.4%

-2016-2017 92.9%